Hotel California (album): Recording

-The album was recorded between March and October 1976 at Criteria Studios, Miami and Record Plant Studios, Los Angeles, and produced by Bill Szymczyk.
-Although the band favored Los Angeles, the producer Szymczyk wanted to record in Miami as he had developed a fear of living on a fault line in Los Angeles after experiencing an earthquake, and a compromise was then struck to split the recording at both places.
-While the band were recording the album, Black Sabbath were recording Technical Ecstasy in an adjacent studio at Criteria Studios in Miami.
+The album was recorded between March and October 1976 at Criteria Studios in Miami and Record Plant Studios in Los Angeles, and produced by Bill Szymczyk.
+Although the band favored Los Angeles, the producer Szymczyk wanted to record in Miami as he had developed a fear of living on a fault line in Los Angeles after experiencing an earthquake, and a compromise was then struck to split the recording between both places.
+While the band were recording the album, Black Sabbath were recording Technical Ecstasy in an adjacent studio at Criteria Studios.
 The band was forced to stop recording on numerous occasions because Black Sabbath were too loud and the sound was coming through the wall.
-The last track of the album, "The Last Resort" had to be re-recorded a number of times due to noise from the next studio.
+The last track of the album, "The Last Resort", had to be re-recorded a number of times due to noise from the next studio.

-For the title track "Hotel California", after the arrangement and instrumentation had been refined, several takes were recorded.
+For the title track "Hotel California", after the arrangement and instrumentation had been refined, several complete takes were recorded.
 The best parts were then spliced together, in all 33 edits on the two‑inch master, to create the final version.
 In contrast, "Victim of Love" was recorded in a live session in studio apart from the lead vocal and the harmony on the choruses which were added later.
 Don Felder initially sang the lead vocals in the many early takes for the song, but the band felt that his efforts were not up to the required standard, and Henley then took over as the lead.
+Producer Szymczyk claims that the basic tracks for the entire album were recorded in complete takes, but he does not describe how individual songs were recorded (other than the aforementioned "Hotel California" and "Victim of Love").

-According to Henley in a 1982 interview, the Eagles "probably peaked on Hotel California."
+According to Henley in a 1982 interview, the Eagles "probably peaked on Hotel California".
 Henley said: "After that, we started growing apart as collaborators and as friends."